-- 1. Individuals participating in the statewide contest must be enrolled as a Maryland 4-H member for 2024 in 4-H Online by April 5, 2024.
-Contest registration must be submitted via the 4-H Online registration system by April 5, 2024.
+- 1. Individuals participating in the statewide contest must be enrolled as a Maryland 4-H member for 2025 in 4-H Online by March 30, 2025.
+Contest registration must be submitted via the 4-H Online registration system by March 30, 2025.
 Counties must verify registration in 4-H Online and will be invoiced for entry fees based on the total number of participants registered from their programs.
 There will be a \$5.00 entry fee for each contestant. - 2.
 Junior contestants must be between the ages of 8-10; Intermediate contestants must be between the ages of 11-13; and Senior contestants between the ages of 14-18 as of January 1 of the current year. - 3.
 Contestants may attend a college beyond high school.
 However, youth who enroll in or audit a Dairy Science or Animal Science course prior to the fall term are not eligible for the contest.
 Also, youth who enroll in any Dairy Science or Animal Science short course or satellite course eligible for credits towards a college degree prior to the fall term are not eligible for the contest. - 4.
-Contestants participating in out-of-state 4-H dairy bowl contests as a result of state competition are ineligible for participation in future state contests.
+Contestants participating in out-of-state 4-H dairy bowl contests as a result of state competition are ineligible for participation in future state contests. - 5.
+Contestants requesting a reasonable accommodation to participate in this event must indicate the need on the contest registration form in 4-H Online by the registration deadline.
+A reasonable accommodation is a modification or adjustment to a program that will enable a person who has a disability to participate in and/or benefit from the program.
+A parent/guardian of the contestant requesting an accommodation will be contacted by a Contest Manager to discuss reasonable accommodation requests.
+Accommodation requests cannot be accepted or modified on the day of the contest. - 6.
+Participation in this event requires the 4-H member and his/her parent/quardian to agree to the terms and conditions of the Maryland 4-H Event Liability Release and Informed Consent Agreement.
+The agreement will be signed electronically during the contestant's event registration in 4-H Online.